grokify/ringcentral-content/docs/integrations/act/act_email_connect_fax.md

 1. Use of a mail server or mail service, e.g. [Mailgun](https://www.mailgun.com/) [SparkPost](https://www.sparkpost.com/) or [Sendgrid](https://sendgrid.com/).
 2. Configuring the mail server to listen for email-to-fax emails, e.g. email addresses like 16501112222@myserver.com.
-3. MIME processing of Outlook Connect to convert this to either RingCentral email-to-fax format or RingCentral API format.
+3. MIME processing of incoming Outlook Connect to convert to RingCentral MIME format.
+4. Sending new MIME message to RingCentral fax service via email-to-fax format or RingCentral API.

 ## Configuration